GabeScott/standard-works-vault/General Conference/1989 October - The Scourge of Illicit Drugs.md

 To those who are released or who receive emeritus status, may I express appreciation in behalf of the entire Church.
 Without exception, you have done a magnificent work.
 When you were called, you consecrated yourselves to this work.
 You have gone wherever you have been asked to go and never complained.
 You have put in long and wearisome days.
 You have dealt with very serious problems.
 You have been absolutely loyal to the Church and its membership.
 You have served at times at the peril of your own health.
 You have gone when human wisdom would have dictated that you stay home.
 You have sacrificed private means in giving your full time to the work.

 You have exercised apostolic power in carrying the gospel to the nations of the earth.
 You have exercised the divine sealing power in the temples of the Lord.
 You have spoken from scores and scores of pulpits with power and conviction, with great persuasiveness to your listeners, and with deep sincerity welling up from the strong and sure testimonies which you carry in your hearts.
 Your wives have been a part of all of this.
 They, too, have made sacrifices.
 In many instances, they have remained at home while their husbands have been off traveling in the ministry.
 They have known much of loneliness and even anxiety.
-To them, we express our deep and sincere gratitude.
+To them we express our deep and sincere gratitude.
 We sincerely thank each of you.

 While these Brethren are being released from Churchwide service, they still have much to offer.
 They are men of demonstrated judgment and wisdom.
 They know the gospel.
 They know how to speak about it.
 They know how to teach it.
 They know how to live it.
 They are not ready to lie down and die.
 They have so much of value in them that they can still make tremendous contributions.
 While some have physical limitations which would make it inadvisable to call them to certain duties, others are not so limited except by factors of age, which eventually slow us all.
 You presidents of stakes and bishops of wards should speak with them and find out their desires and be guided thereby.